 If you make no other dessert this Holiday season, your Holidays will be complete because of this pie.

 - The Haupia Pie with Macadamia Crustis is with out a doubt one of the best pie’s I have ever had in my life.
 Warning: it is a rich pie but to me that is just part of what makes it so wonderful.
 The flaky, buttery and nutty crust is a big part of why I love it.
 Oh and the chocolate coconut makes my heart sing.
 I can’t forget about creamy coconutty layer that is truly divine.
 All of this topped with fluffy whipped cream and toasted coconut….HEAVEN!

-- Arrowroot can be substituted for the cornstarch.
+- Arrowroot can be substituted for the cornstarch. but make sure to use 1/3 cup instead of the 1/2 cup that the recipe calls for.
 Interestingly, arrowroot has been a thickener of the past for awhile now.
 It was something that our grandparents cooked with, not us.
 I am very excited to say it is starting to make a come back with all the concerns of genetically engineered corn.
 In my kitchen there are both.
 I use organic cornstarch and arrowroot powder and there are times I prefer arrowroot.
-You use it just like you would cornstarch and you can buy it at your local health food store.
+Generally you use it just like you would cornstarch.

 - When making the crust you will want butter that is cold, straight from the refrigerator.
 One trick is to cube the butter and place it back in the refrigerator until needed.
 If the butter is becoming too warm, cube it and place it in the freezer for about 10- 15 mins.